Donald Duck: Voice actors

 Donald's first voice was performed by Clarence Nash, who voiced him for 50 years.
 As long as Nash was alive no one else was permitted to do Donald's voice.
 Nash voiced Donald for the last time in Mickey's Christmas Carol (1983), making him the only character in the film to be voiced by his original voice actor.
-He did, however, continue to provide Donald's voice for commercials, promos, and other miscellaneous material until he died in 1985.
-Jack Wagner voiced Donald and other Disney characters in the 1980s, primarily for live entertainment offerings in the parks, Disney on Ice shows, and live-action clips for television.
+He continued to provide Donald's voice for commercials, promos, and other miscellaneous material until his death in 1985.
+Jack Wagner voiced Donald and other Disney characters in the 1980s, primarily for live entertainment offerings in the theme parks, Disney on Ice shows, and live-action clips for television.

-Since Nash died, Donald's voice has been performed by Disney animator, Tony Anselmo, who was mentored by Nash for the role.
-Anselmo's first performance as Donald is heard in a 1986 D-TV special, D-TV Valentine on The Disney Channel, and in his first feature film, Who Framed Roger Rabbit, in 1988.
+Since Nash died, Donald's voice has been performed by Disney animator Tony Anselmo, who was mentored by Nash for the role.
+Anselmo's first performance as Donald is heard in a 1986 D-TV special, D-TV Valentine on The Disney Channel, and in his first feature film, Who Framed Roger Rabbit (1988).

 Walt Disney insisted on character consistency and integrity.
-Continuing in that tradition, in 1988, Roy E. Disney created the department of Disney Character Voices to ensure continuation of character integrity, consistency, and quality in recording methods.
+Continuing that tradition, in 1988 Roy E. Disney created the department of Disney Character Voices to ensure continuation of character integrity, consistency, and quality in recording methods.
 Roy named one official voice for all Walt Disney legacy characters.
 Tony Anselmo was approved by Roy E. Disney as Disney's official voice of Donald Duck.